 Statutory Sick Pay

-Statutory Sick Pay (SSP) is paid up to 28 weeks of absence at a maximum rate of £99.35 per week.
+Statutory Sick Pay (SSP) is paid up to 28 weeks of absence at a maximum rate of £109.40 per week from April 2023.

 There are certain requirements you need to meet in order to qualify for SSP: